nguyenjustin41/Craigslist-Scraper/readme.txt

-NOTICE: THIS SCRIPT WAS FOR EDUCATIONAL PURPOSES ONLY.
-ALWAYS READ THE SITEOWNER'S ROBOT.TXT FILES FOR PERMISSION TO SCRAPE ON ANY WEBSITE
+NOTICE: THIS SCRIPT IS FOR EDUCATIONAL PURPOSES ONLY.
+ALWAYS READ ROBOT.TXT FILES FOR PERMISSION TO WEBSCRAPE ON ANY WEBSITE

 How this webscraper is used:

 By pairing this script with a script runner such as Windows Task Scheduler this script can be used to webscrape Craigslist postings which includes: post title, post link, and hours posted.
+The main dependencies include Selenium and Beautifulsoup4.

 Because these Craigslist postings can go very quickly (esp. free item postings) this webscraper can be used as a way to notify via email address a specific searched item by title.